Montana-Media-Arts/441-web-tech-Spring2022-course/modules/week-2/_posts/2010-01-05-code-on-the-site.md

 To do this;

 - Click the "JavaScript" tab,
-- change the `"Hello World!"` text in line 4,
+- change the `"Make some changes and see what happens!"` text
     - perhaps add/change some more text?
 - You should now see your changes!